Group Independent Study Projects (GISPs)

 About Group Independent Study Projects

-Group Independent Study Projects are different than standard courses in that the students in the course must take an active role in the course design before the semester the Group Independent Study Project takes place; they also play an active role in the teaching and learning of the course content throughout the semester.
+Group Independent Study Projects are different from standard courses in that the students in the course must take an active role in the course design before the semester the Group Independent Study Project takes place; they also play an active role in teaching and learning the course content throughout the semester.
 Each Group Independent Study Project is sponsored by a faculty member who assesses the proposed study, provides advice during the semester, and formally evaluates each student's performance in the course.
-The faculty sponsor attends a minimum of 5 meetings, and they serve as facilitators or guides of the course content, supporting the students and their engagement with the material.
+The faculty sponsor attends at least five (5) meetings and serves as facilitators or guides of the course content, supporting the students and their engagement with the material.

-Group Independent Studies (GISPs) differ from Independent Study Projects (ISPs) in that (i) more than one student can be in the Independent Study and (ii) other students can enroll for the course on Courses@Brown.
+Group Independent Studies (GISPs) differ from Independent Study Projects (ISPs) in that (i) more than one student can participate in the GISP and (ii) other students can enroll for the course on Courses@Brown.
 The application process is almost identical to ISPs.

-At the end of each semester, students participating in Group Independent Study Projects (GISPs), Independent Study Projects (ISPs), and Academic Internships (AIs) are asked to give a 2-3 minute creative presentation about their work over the course of the semester.
-These presentations offer you the opportunity to share what you have learned during your Independent Study experience with an audience of your friends, peers, faculty and administrators.
+At the end of each semester, students participating in Group Independent Study Projects (GISPs), Independent Study Projects (ISPs), and Academic Internships (AIs) are asked to give a presentation about their work over the semester.
+These presentations allow you to share what you have learned during your Independent Study experience with an audience of your friends, peers, faculty and administrators.

 Get Started

 The semester before enrollment, proposals for Group Independent Study Projects are submitted to the independent studies subcommittee of the College Curriculum Council (CCC), a body of faculty, students, and staff who oversee the undergraduate curriculum writ large.
-Student coordinators at the Curricular Resource Center help students in the preparation of their proposals.
+Student coordinators at the Curricular Resource Center help students prepare their proposals.
 To enroll in a GISP, you must be on the original roster submitted with the course proposal, written in the semester before the course offering.

-You must submit the Independent Studies application the semester prior to the course being offered by the application deadline for that semester.
+You must submit the Independent Studies proposal the semester before the course being offered by the application deadline for that semester.

 Group Independent Study Project Resources